kovidgoyal/calibre/src/calibre/manual/faq.rst

 |app| is designed to have columns for the most frequently and widely used fields.
 In addition, you can add any columns you like.
 Columns can be added via :guilabel:`Preferences->Interface->Add your own columns`.
 Watch the tutorial `UI Power tips <http://calibre-ebook.com/demo#tutorials>`_ to learn how to create your own columns.

 You can also create "virtual columns" that contain combinations of the metadata from other columns.
-In the add column dialog choose the option "Column from other columns" and in the template enter the other column names.
-For example to create a virtual column containing formats or ISBN, enter ``{formats}`` for formats or ``{isbn}`` for ISBN.
+In the add column dialog  use the :guilabel:`Quick create` links to easily create columns to show the book ISBN, formats or the time the book was last modified.
 For more details, see :ref:`templatelangcalibre`.

 Can I have a column showing the formats or the ISBN?